OpenEMS/openems/README.md

 ## Development server

-Run `ng serve --env=femsserver` to build for FemsServer-Backend.
+Run `ng serve --env=femsserver` to serve for FemsServer-Backend.

-Run `ng serve --env=openems` to build for OpenEMS-Backend.
+Run `ng serve` to serve for OpenEMS-Backend.

 ## Build